onadj/Interactive-Frontend-Development-Project-/README.md

 https://www.udemy.com/
 https://developedbyed.com/

+---

-Wish to thanks all Tutors from Code Institute for big help, especially: Michael, Luca, Stephen, Kevin, Tim, Haley, Anna and Samantha.
+Whish to thanks all members of Code Institute active on Slack and ready to help on everything at random times, Tutors from Code Institute for big help, especially: Michael, Luca, Stephen, Kevin, Tim, Haley, Anna and Samantha.